• Resources

 Atticus offers free, high-quality disability advice for Americans who can't work.
 Our team of Stanford and Harvard-trained lawyers has a combined 15+ years of legal experience and has helped over 50,000 Americans apply for disability benefits.

 If you’re too sick or injured to work, disability benefits can be life-changing.
-They provide monthly payments and free health care — helping you stay healthy, and ahead of your bills.
+They provide monthly payments and free health care — keeping you on top of your health, and ahead of your bills.

 In this complete guide, we’ve compiled nearly all the knowledge we’ve published on navigating the disability benefits process.